2002 Marib airstrike: Public leak and reactions

 In contrast to most of the Western world, news of the strike produced outrage in Yemen.
 Even prior to it, sentiment critical of the US and in some regards sympathetic to Islamists already ran high among parts of the populace.
 This was further amplified amid the buildup to the invasion of Iraq, leading to the Yemeni public virulently opposing any cooperation with the US during the timeframe.

-In the immediate aftermath of the leak, political analyst Walid Kazziha believed that "this kind of action undermines the credibility of the Arab governments friendly to the United States" and would ignite uproar in Yemen and the Arab world at large, which would draw comparisons between the strike and the actions of Israel.
-As Wolfowitz's statement, which directly contradicted Sanaa's narrative, was repeatedly broadcast by CNN and reported elsewhere, it created the implication to Yemenis that the US was seeking to intentionally humiliate their government.
-A survey by the Yemen Times found that 93% of Sanaa residents disapproved of the strike, 85% viewed it as a violation of sovereignty, and 97% did not believe that the Yemeni government had permitted it.
+In the immediate aftermath of the leak, Middle Eastern political analyst Walid Kazziha said:On an official level in the Arab world I think there will be a lot of resentment simply because, even though the Yemen government and other Arab governments are cooperating in terms of information, intelligence with the United States, this kind of action undermines the credibility of the Arab governments friendly to the United States.
+I think on the level of governments they would be put in an awkward position.
+On the level of the public it would only infuriate the public and draw more parallels between U.S. actions and Israeli actions.As Wolfowitz's statement, which directly contradicted Sanaa's narrative, was repeatedly broadcast by CNN and reported elsewhere, it created the implication to Yemenis the US was seeking to intentionally humiliate their government.
+A survey by the Yemen Times found 93% of Sanaa residents disapproved of the strike, 85% viewed it as a violation of sovereignty, and 97% did not believe the Yemeni government had permitted it.
 Nationwide anti-American protests led to authorities evacuating and temporarily shutting down the US embassy in Sanaa.
 The local political opposition capitalized on the events to berate the Saleh administration and its credibility gap.